 Delivering that content, maximizing engagement, and maintaining oversight also requires robust on-demand training software.

 CloudShare has always been a leader in both on-demand and instructor-led training.
-The company’s virtual IT labs enable instructors to effortlessly create and clone any number of training environments, giving employees and customers alike the opportunity to experience them directly, play around with the features, and learn through trial and error.
+The company’s virtual IT labs enable instructors to effortlessly create and clone any number of training environments.
+It gives employees and instructors alike the opportunity to directly experience their training, supported by advanced features like visual AI checks.

 The solution is also completely cloud-agnostic.
 You can deploy a lab into any public cloud environment without coding.
 Perhaps most importantly of all, CloudShare is built for easy integration with the majority of LMS and customer relationship management (CRM) solutions.